miroenev/rapids/HPO/README.md

 > navigate browser to the IP of the machine running the container e.g., http://127.0.0.1:8888

-> In the /rapids/HPO/ directory open the notebook XX-XX-2019_rapids_dask_hpo.ipynb
+> In the /rapids/HPO/ directory open the notebook hpo.ipynb

 ## Using the CLI